TrebledJ/trebledj.github.io/content/posts/projects/2019-05-01-e-payment-desktop-application.md

 Moreover, since their roles are different, the interfaces they see should also be different.
 A vendor shouldn't need to see an admin-level page, since it's unrelated to their function.

 To solve (2), we *could* simply use a text file.
 Load data on startup, save data every time something changes.
 But this only works for a single user on a single device.
-Well... that's what I actually did at the beginning, except I used a SQLite database (which is basically a glorified text file made convenient for sql).
+Well... that's what I actually did at the beginning, except I used a SQLite database (which is basically a glorified text file made convenient for SQL).

 Now the problem with SQLite is that it's serverless.
 In plain English, it can't cope with multiple users well.